Best practices

 Ensure notification permissions are enabled for the Google Wallet.
 This is enabled by default.

-Google wallet notifications are not displayed in real time, as the Google Wallet has a less frequent update cycle than Apple Wallet.
+- Google wallet notifications are not displayed in real time, as the Google Wallet has a less frequent update cycle than Apple Wallet.
 It usually takes between 10 seconds and 2 minutes for it to show up as a lock screen notification.
+To force an update, you can close and reopen the Google Wallet app.

 -